What drugs are you on?

 Mike consults a cardiologist

-He consulted a cardiologist who said his arteries were a little blocked but not yet serious enough to have any surgery, but surgery would have to be done sooner or later.
-He also had elevated cholesterol and the cardiologist advised him to lay off the butter and eggs.
-He gave Mike nitroglycerine for his chest pain.
+Mike consulted a cardiologist who said his arteries were a little blocked but not yet serious enough to have any surgery, but surgery would have to be done sooner or later.
+He also had elevated cholesterol and the cardiologist advised him to lay off the butter and eggs and gave Mike nitroglycerine for his chest pain.
 The cardiologist said he would prescribe more medications if Mike’s symptoms worsened.

 Mike does his own research